Data Governance Tools: Capabilities To Look For

-Ovaledge enable you to set data quality and data definition standards using a business glossary.
+Ovaledge enables you to set data quality and data definition standards using a business glossary.
 With Ovaledge, you can assign roles and responsibilities while maintaining access through policy controls.

-Collibra offers an enterprise-oriented, data governance platform known to automate data operations and keeping cross-functional teams on the same page.
+Collibra offers an enterprise-oriented, data governance platform known to automate data operations and keep cross-functional teams on the same page.

-It offers natural language search, automation of data governance and data stewardship.
-Collibra also provides users with interactive data lineage diagrams to visually explore details about data like policies, issues, relationships, and flow.
+It offers natural language search, automation of data governance, and data stewardship.
+Collibra also provides users with interactive data lineage diagrams to visually explore details about data such as policies, issues, relationships, and flow.

-Io-Tahoe is another data governance tool that can facilitate your data governance activities.
-Data quality can be verified and new sources of information can be uncovered with this tool.
-The high extent of automation in Data visualization and it's discovery leads to high interoperability in your data operations, hence streamlining the flow of information in your organization.
-It also helps with compliance with key data privacy regulations.
+The high extent of automation in data visualization and it's discovery leads to high interoperability in you data operations, streamlining the flow of information in your organization. it also helps with compliance with key data privacy regulations.

-The first step in a data governance initiative is understanding the data needs and laying the data governance framework for your company.
-Then comes picking the right tool where it is important to choose one which is versatile and has an agile architecture.
-This will enable you to expand the usage of the tool as the needs of the company grow.
+The first step in a data governance initiative is to understand your company’s data needs.
+Next, you need to lay the framework.
+Then you need to pick a tool with agile architecture.
+This will enable you to expand the usage of the tool as the needs of your company grow.

 Fill the information below to set up a demo.